-Ribbon microphones are cherished for the their accurate pick up and natural sound, especially in the digital age, where audio is so bright and precise.
+Ribbon microphones are cherished for their accurate pick-up and natural sound, especially in the digital age, where audio is so bright and precise.

 However, ribbon diaphragms are notoriously fragile.
-Not only do they break more easily that other diaphragms, but that also wear out faster.
+Not only do they break more easily than other diaphragms, but they also wear out faster.

 Why is this?

 Ribbon diaphragms are incredibly thin.
 The Coles 4038 (pictured), for example, has a diaphragm only 0.6 microns thick.
-The thinness combined with the long shape and corrugation make the ribbon diaphragm very fragile.
+The thinness combined with the long shape and corrugation makes the ribbon diaphragm very fragile.

 The Coles 4038 is featured in the following My New Microphone articles:

 • 50 Best Microphones Of All Time (With Alternate Versions & Clones)

 • Top 12 Best Vintage Microphones (And Their Best Clones)